 Try Active Listening

 As you interview your podcast guest, try to stay in the moment and actually listen to your guest’s answers so you can provide genuine, thoughtful responses.
-In general, we spend 70-80% of our day communicating, and only 45% of that time is spent listening.
+In general, we spend up to 80% of our day communicating, and only 45% of that time is spent listening.
 It can be difficult to do at first—especially if you’re used to being the only one talking on your podcast—but listening to what your guest is talking about can help you keep the conversation going and provide a great recording experience for them.

 Confidence is key when it comes to hosting a podcast and interviewing guests.
 Even if you’ve just started a podcast and this is your first interview, being confident will help your guest feel more comfortable.
 Doing your research and preparing your questions ahead of time can also help you feel more prepared and put both you and your interviewee at ease.
 Use your confidence to guide them through the conversation, and encourage your guest to be themselves and remind them that you’ll be discussing topics that they know well.